No, there is no safe way to shoot Ativan. Injecting the drug comes with a host of potential dangers.

 Dangers of Injecting Ativan

-Using a benzodiazepine for three to four weeks increases the chances that the user will experience unpleasant symptoms of withdrawal if they quit using it suddenly.
+A 2015 article published by the Australian Prescriber states that using a benzodiazepine for three to four weeks increases the chances that the user will experience unpleasant symptoms of withdrawal if they quit using it suddenly.

 A person may become dependent on a benzodiazepine—even if it is prescribed—and start engaging in behaviors that signify misuse such as injecting the drug.
 Ativan is often prescribed as a tablet or liquid, so it is only meant to be taken orally.